Rolita1007/atl-wdi-10/homework/unit_04/ruby/ruby-intro/1_Learn_Ruby_the_Hard_Way/readme.md

   ```ruby
     # your answer here
   ```
+  [23, 56, 3, 7].sort!.reverse!

 3. What does an exclamation point at the end of a method name usually signify?

   ```text
     Your answer here:
   ```
+  Alters the incoming object rather than returning a new object

 4. What does a question mark and the end of a method name usually signify?

   ```text
     Your answer here:
   ```
+Returns a true or false value
 5. How do you define a method in Ruby?
 Give a simple example.

   ```ruby
     # your answer here
   ```
+  def
+    puts "Hello"
+  end

 6. How do you create a class in Ruby?
 Give a simple example.